DefectiveStudios/UniMerge-Docs/README.md

 So what’s going on here??
 I’ll break it down:
 <img src="https://github.com/DefectiveStudios/UniMerge-Docs/raw/master/breakdown.png" width=400 align=right />
 1. **Options**: _Deep Copy_ will set references to objects you just copied in the object it was copied to.
-Disable this if you don't want this behavior or if copying a large, complex object crashes Unity (sorry about that).  _Log_ will enable logging on certain operations.  _Compare Attributes_ will enable the inclusion of GameObject attributes (name, layer, tag, etc.) in the comparison algorithm.  _Expand Differences_ will open up any objects (and their parents) that have differences.
+Disable this if you don't want this behavior or if copying a large, complex object crashes Unity (sorry about that).  _Log_ will enable logging on certain operations.  _Compare Attributes_ will enable the inclusion of GameObject attributes (name, layer, tag, etc.) in the comparison algorithm.  _Expand Differences_ will open up any objects (and their parents) that have differences.  _Refresh_ will refresh the whole tree, comparing every object and attribute, resetting the row color.
+Use this if anything seems fish or out of date, or if you make changes to the objects outside of the ObjectMerge window which can't be tracked.  _Row Height_ is pretty self-explanitory.
+Pick from one or three levels of padding between rows.
 2. **Filters**: The drop-downs on the right will list every component type available in your project.
 Use them like you use the layer mask GUI on lights and cameras to include/exclude component types from the comparison.
 Those components will still show up red if there are differences, but they won't be checked in their parent object.
 All three lists are checked simultaneously, and have to be broken up because Unity's mask GUI can only handle 31 items at a time.
 3. **Root object slots**:  Drop your root objects here.
 Once you fill both, the merge interface will magically appear!
 Use the clear button if you want to get rid of the interface (for some reason).
 The object picker breaks because we’re using a GUISkin for the window.
 The _PrefabInstance_ you see below the object field tells you the prefab state of the object (this one happens to have no prefab).
 4. **Foldouts**: GameObjects, Components, and some properties will be listed with a little arrow next to them.
 As with everywhere else in the Unity interface, this arrow expands the contents below.
 Note that all foldouts here are tied to both sides at once.
 This is intentional in order to keep the layout sane and make it so that blank space means the object is actually missing.
 Holding alt while clicking on a GameObject foldout will expand/collapse all of its children with it.